robert-altmiller/realtime_streaming_data_compression/README.md

 ## Fast and Efficient Compression and Decompression for Large JSON Payloads From An Azure Event Hub<br><br>

 __Every industry today deals with real-time streaming data.
-Real-time streaming data can come from a variety of sources, each suited to different applications and needs.
-Here are some examples below:__
+Real-time streaming data can come from a variety of sources, each suited to different applications and needs.__

 - IoT Devices: Internet of Things (IoT) devices are a major source of real-time data.
 Sensors on these devices can stream data about temperature, humidity, and motion and are useful in industries like agriculture, manufacturing, and smart homes.
 - Social Media Platforms: Services like Twitter and Facebook generate vast amounts of real-time data through user interactions such as posts, tweets, likes, and comments.
 This data is used for keyword and sentiment analysis, trending topics, and social media monitoring.